HB-2157

 Plain Language

 Before or at the time a deployer uses a high-risk AI system to interact with a consumer, the deployer must disclose that the consumer is interacting with an AI system.
-Simultaneously, the deployer must provide detailed information including: the system's purpose, its nature, the type of consequential decision being made, deployer contact information, and a plain-language description covering what personal attributes the system measures, how it measures them, their relevance to the decision, what human components exist, and how automated components inform decisions.
-This is an unconditional disclosure obligation — it is triggered whenever the system interacts with a consumer, regardless of whether the consumer could be misled.
+This is an unconditional disclosure — not triggered by whether the consumer could be misled.
+In addition, the deployer must simultaneously provide substantial contextual information: the system's purpose, nature, the consequential decision type, deployer contact information, and a plain-language description covering what personal characteristics the system measures, how it measures them, their relevance to the decision, the human components, and how automated components inform the decision.
+This is a comprehensive pre-interaction transparency obligation that goes beyond simple AI identity disclosure.

 Statutory Text